 How To Prevent Dog Attacks?

 Preventing dog attacks is a top priority for any pet owner with multiple dogs in the same house.
-Dogs are usually calm and friendly.
+Dogs bark and are usually calm and friendly.
 They lick people, snuggle with them; they give you unconditional love.
 But sometimes, dogs can turn into monsters that bite and attack people.
 However, you can help prevent these outbursts.
 Here are some steps to prevent dog attacks-

-Do Not Run; stand still –
+Do Not Run; stand still

-Do not Move Your Hands –
+Do Not Move Your Hands

 It is better to hold your hands still.
 If you move them, the dog might think you are being aggressive.
 Preventing dog attacks can be crucial in keeping all dogs in the same house safe.
 One important tip to remember is to avoid moving your hands toward the dogs during any interactions.
 This can trigger a territorial response and lead to aggression.